shan0126/ISA/README.md

 # Influence Scope for Agents (ISA)

-This is the code for "Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning".
+This is the code for "Credit Assignment and Focused Exploration for Sparse-reward Multi-agent Deep Reinforcement Learning", which has been accepted by Reinforcement Learning Conference 2026.

 ## Requirements
 * Python 3.8